jasonjklim/Titanic/README.md

 10. Of all the people that died, who had the most expensive ticket?
 How much did it cost?

 Bonus: Using the data, come up with the most interesting finding (e.g. All kids under the age of 3 survived).
 Winner gets a prize!

+## Step 5: Plotting
+1. Create a pairplot in seaborn, using `Survived` as the hue
+2. Create a heatmap showing how each feature/label correlates with one another
+3. Create a box and whisker plot to learn more about `Age`
+4. Create a histogram of ticket prices

+Bonus: For each `Pclass`, create a violin plot for `Age`